fnziad/ZeroTex/README.md

 ---

-## 🛡️ Security & Enforcement
+## 🛡️ Security & Legal Notice

-- All builds are watermarked and cryptographically signed.
+- All builds are watermarked and cryptographically signed for author protection.
-- See [`ENFORCEMENT.md`](./ENFORCEMENT.md) for legal protection and anti-plagiarism steps.
+- Legal protection and anti-plagiarism steps are in place.
+For details or concerns, contact the author directly at f.n.ziad@gmail.com.

 ---